jundalisay/superblist/content/en/research/indian/gospel/chapter-18e.md

 "Those who have realized God are aware that free will is a mere appearance.
 In reality man is the machine and God its Operator, man is the carriage and God its Driver."

-It was about four o'clock.
+It was about 4PM.
 Rākhāl and several other devotees were listening to a kirtan by M. in the hut at the Panchavati.
 Rākhāl went into a spiritual mood while listening to the devotional song.
 After a while the Master came to the Panchavati accompanied by

 Baburam and Harish.
 Other devotees followed.'RĀKHĀL: "How well he [referring to M.] sang kirtan for us!
 He made us all very happy."